BLThunderstorm/awesome-venice-unleashed/README.md

 - [MapEditor](https://github.com/BF3RM/MapEditor) - A realtime map editor mod for Venice Unleashed, made by the BF3RM devs
 - [VU Typescript Mod](https://github.com/AmazingTurtle/vu-typescript-mod) - A boilerplate mod that able to transpile Typescript into LuaVEXT.
 With this, you can make a VU mod with TS.
 Made by Amazing Turtle.
+- [VextPack](https://github.com/BF3RM/VextPack) - Compiles WebUI into a .vuic file with Webpack.

 ## CLIs

 - [VU Mod Manager](https://github.com/BF3RM/vumm-cli) - A mod manager for Venice Unleashed, made by the BF3RM devs